Divyansh12/proj/README.md

-# proj
+# Instructions:
-# The Following project contains my class 12 project :
+# The Following repository contains my class 12 project :
 # 1.Project is divided into 10 files
 # 2.For using the project you must have turbo c or any other compiler with graphics.h
 # 3.First check the BGI path in clo.cpp and change it according to location BGI folder on your device.